superdweebie/authentication-module/README.md

 [![Build Status](https://secure.travis-ci.org/superdweebie/authModule.png)](http://travis-ci.org/superdweebie/authModule)

-A simple zend framework 2 authentication module.
-This module is enables AJAX authentication.
+A thin zend framework 2 module that wraps an AuthenticationService for simple AJAX based authentication.

+By default is set up to work with the DoctrineMongoORMModule authentication adapter.

 For a dojo based client that consumes this authenticaion service, see superdweebie/sijit.